Financial wellness begins with an emergency savings account

 One reality of financial wellness in America is that many families can’t afford an unexpected expense, yet shocks to our monthly budgets can happen at any time.
 As a result, many workers may be forced to use their 401(k) for short-term needs.

 Twin crises: financial unwellness and retirement unreadiness

-- Forty percent of people can’t afford a $400 emergency expense, such as a car repair or replacing a broken appliance, without borrowing.1
+- 40% of people can’t afford a $400 emergency expense, such as a car repair or replacing a broken appliance, without borrowing.

-- Twelve percent are unable to meet an emergency expense by any means.2
+- 12% are unable to meet an emergency expense by any means.

-- Almost one-third of adults are “either unable to pay their bills or are one modest setback away from hardship.”3
+- Almost one-third of adults are “either unable to pay their bills or are one modest setback away from hardship.”

-Although a 401(k) loan can make sense for some, they have major drawbacks:
+Although 401(k) loans can make sense for some, they have major drawbacks:

 - Outstanding loan balances aren’t invested and, therefore, don’t generate earnings.

-- Nearly half of borrowers stop contributing to their 401(k).5
+- Nearly half of borrowers stop contributing to their 401(k)s.3

 But the cycle can also work in reverse: Workers offered financial wellness assistance are less likely to be worried about their overall financial situation.
 They’re also less concerned about not having enough for an emergency or for retirement, or about losing their job.